bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 :ref:`cancer-calling` are likely somatic variants acquired by the cancer, but pre-existing germline risk variants are often also diagnostic.

+For tumor-only cases we suggest running standard :ref:`cancer-calling`.
+Tumor-only inputs mix somatic and germline variants, making it difficult to separate events.
+For small variants (SNPs and indels) bcbio will attempt to distinguish somatic and germline mutations using the presence of variants in population databases.

-bcbio enables calling both somatic and germline variants within a single pipeline run.
-Since the algorithms for calling both are different, you specify which callers to use for each step in the :ref:`variant-config` configuration::
+To option somatic and germline calls for your tumor/normal inputs, specify which callers to use for each step in the :ref:`variant-config` configuration::

     description: your-normal